terzoc/Keyboard-Project/README.md

 The Digilent Pmod I2S2 features a Cirrus CS5343 Multi-Bit Audio A/D Converter and a Cirrus CS4344 Stereo D/A Converter, each connected to 3.5mm Audio Jacks.
 These circuits allow a system board to transmit and receive stereo audio signals via the I2S protocol.
 The Pmod I2S2 supports 24-bit resolution per channel at input sample rates up to 108 KHz.

 # Vivado Steps
-This project was taken from the foundings of Lab 5 in class.
-As such, the steps to implement the project into Vivado and the Nexys Board are taken from there as it is the same:
+This was taken from the steps in Lab 5 showing the implementation of the project into Vivado and the Nexys Board

 ## 1. Create a new RTL project siren in Vivado Quick Start
 Create four new source files of file type VHDL called dac_if, tone, wail, and siren